Relative elegance and cartesian cubes with one connection: Negative results

 \begin{proposition} There is no Reedy structure on $\IdCompOr$. \end{proposition} \begin{proof} We consider the following morphism $u \co [1]^3 \to [1]^3$:

 For intuition, note that the image of $u$ computed in $\SLat$ is the non-distributive \emph{diamond lattice} $\mathfrak{M}_3$.

 Suppose that we do have a Reedy structure on $\IdCompOr$.
-The unique map $[1]^2 \to 1$ is a split epimorphism and thus a lowering map (\cref{split-epi-is-lowering}).
-Every raising map must have the right lifting property against this map, so every raising map is a monomorphism.\footnote{If we only want to show $\IdCompOr$ is not \emph{elegant} Reedy, we are already done, as observed in \cite[Theorem 8.12(2)]{campion23}: if $\IdCompOr$ were elegant we would have a (split epi, mono) factorization of $u$, which would necessarily be preserved by the inclusion $\IdCompOr \hookrightarrow \SLat$, but $u$'s (split epi, mono) factorization in $\SLat$ is $\mathfrak{M}_3$.} Take a Reedy factorization of $u$:
+The unique map $[1]^2 \to 1$ is split epic and thus a lowering map (\cref{split-epi-is-lowering}).
+Every raising map must have the right lifting property against this map, so every raising map is monic.\footnote{If we only want to show $\IdCompOr$ is not \emph{elegant} Reedy, we are already done, as observed in \cite[Theorem 8.12(2)]{campion23}: if $\IdCompOr$ were elegant we would have a (split epi, mono) factorization of $u$, which would necessarily be preserved by the inclusion $\IdCompOr \to \SLat$, but $u$'s (split epi, mono) factorization in $\SLat$ is $\mathfrak{M}_3$.} Take a Reedy factorization of $u$:

 $L$ is a sub-semilattice of $[1]^3$ that forms a distributive lattice and contains the image of $u$.
 Note that $\lor$, $\bot$, and $\top$ are computed in $L$ as in $[1]^3$, but $\land$ may not be; we write $\land_L$ for the meet in $L$.
 We show that in fact $L = [1]^3$.